transparency-dev/static-ct/docs/performance.md

 - e2-medium (2 vCPUs, 4 GB Memory)

 The write QPS is around 150.
-The bottleneck comes from the Cloud Spanner CPU utilization which is always around 95%.
-The dedup-db takes the majority of the CPU resources.
+The bottleneck is Cloud Spanner CPU.
+Utilization is always around 100%, most of which is used for deduplication.
 The VM CPU usage is around 50%.

 ```
 ┌──────────────────────────────────────────────────────────────────────┐